ciiyaa/ciiyaa/README.md

-## Ava Abdullah
+# Ava Abdullah

 _“That brain of mine is something more than merely mortal, as time will show.”_
 — Ada Lovelace

-Welcome to my space, a hub for computer science, data science, and technological innovation.
 I'm a computer science graduate with a passion for leveraging data and technology to solve complex problems and drive meaningful change.